Jury: BNSF Railway contributed to 2 deaths in Montana town where asbestos sickened thousands

 HELENA, Mont. -- A federal jury on Monday said BNSF Railway contributed to the deaths of two people who were exposed to asbestos decades ago when tainted mining material was shipped through a Montana town where thousands have been sickened.

 The jury awarded $4 million each in compensatory damages to the estates of the two plaintiffs, who died in 2020.
-Jurors said asbestos that spilled in the rail yard in the town of Libby, Montana was a substantial factor in the plaintiffs’ illnesses and death.
+Jurors said asbestos-contaminated vermiculite that spilled in the rail yard in the town of Libby, Montana was a substantial factor in the plaintiffs’ illnesses and death.

+Family members of the two victims hugged after the verdict was announced, and attorneys for the plaintiffs said the ruling brought some accountability.
+One family member told The Associated Press that no amount of money would replace her lost sister.

+“I’d rather have her than all the money in the world,” Judith Hemphill said of her sister, Joyce Walder.

-The jury did not find that BNSF acted intentionally or with indifference so there will be no punitive damages awarded.
-Warren Buffett's Berkshire Hathaway Inc. acquired BNSF in 2010, two decades after the vermiculite mine in Libby shut down and stopped shipping its contaminated product by rail.
+The jury did not find that BNSF acted intentionally or with indifference so no punitive damages were awarded.
+Warren Buffett's Berkshire Hathaway Inc. acquired BNSF in 2010, two decades after the W.R.
+Grace & Co. vermiculite mine near Libby shut down and stopped shipping the contaminated product.

+Attorneys for the estates of the two victims had argued that the railroad knew the asbestos-tainted vermiculite was dangerous but failed to act.
+Both died from mesothelioma, a rare lung cancer linked to asbestos exposure.

 The pollution in Libby has been cleaned up, largely at public expense.
 Yet the long timeframe over which asbestos-related diseases develop means people previously exposed are likely to continue getting sick for years to come, health officials say.

 Attorneys for the estates of the two victims — Joyce Walder and Thomas Wells — had argued that the railroad knew the asbestos-tainted vermiculite was dangerous but failed to act.
-Her sister said after the jury returned its verdict that no amount of money could replace Walder.

-“I'd rather have her than all the money in the world,” Hemphill said.

-BNSF said its employees didn’t know the vermiculite was filled with hazardous microscopic asbestos fibers.
+Both died from mesothelioma, a rare lung cancer linked to asbestos exposure.

 The case in federal civil court over the two deaths was the first of numerous lawsuits against the Texas-based railroad corporation to reach trial over its past operations in Libby.
 Current and former residents of the small town near the U.S.-Canada border want BNSF held accountable, accusing it of playing a role in asbestos exposure that health officials say has killed several hundred people and sickened thousands.